 So you're all in our thoughts and prayers.

-I know a lot of cleanup for a lot of people, and there's gonna be a lot of work down there for a lot of people.
+I know a lot of cleanup for a lot of people, and there's going to be a lot of work down there for a lot of people.

-Hang in there, and uh hopefully we'll see you down there soon.
+Hang in there, and hopefully, we'll see you down there soon.

-We'll come back, 800-941 Sean, Rick Unger, and our buddy Jonathan Gillum when we get back, and in the next hour, we'll get to your phone calls 800-941 Sean.
+We'll come back, 800-941-Sean, Rick Unger, and our buddy Jonathan Gillum when we get back.

 He likes me anyway.

-Look, what we said was exactly all right.
+Look, what we said is exactly all the figure back.

-You're much better marked if you can sometimes step right and sometimes step left.
+You're much better off if you can sometimes step right and sometimes step left.

-If you have to step just in one direction, you're the hocks.
+If you have to step just in one direction, you're talking.

 Their colossal failure, inability to get things done, has resulted in him rushing over to Rick Unger's friends.

-And Rick Ungar's friends are real happy and giddy.
+And Rick Unger's friends are real happy and giddy.

 Although the president had to contradict everything Pelosi and Schumer said last night about what deal they reached on DACA and the president reinforcing his original promise that he's going to build the wall or nothing is getting done, period.